Copup

 Reflecting on Copup

-This is one the personal projects I'm more proud of.
+This is one of the personal projects I'm most proud of.
 There's so much room for improvement, but I learned the value of insights from experts in other disciplines and how to effectively communicate my ideas.
 I also focused on keeping the team on track with our project objectives.

 Our next steps involve conducting formal clinical trials to ensure the app meets ethical standards and gathering data to support its effectiveness.
 I plan to measure usability using the System Usability Scale (SUS) and the Net Promoter Score (NPS), which we couldn't assess earlier due to limited user incentives.